 Here are four species that will be hitting snooze throughout winter!

 A great way to help hedgehogs get through the winter months is by putting down food and water.
-Avoid using tinned meat as this will freeze, cat biscuits, cheese are a tastier alternative or why not treat your garden Hedgehogs to some tried and tested Buggy Crunch from the RSPB shop.
+Avoid using tinned meat as this will freeze, but cat biscuits are a tastier alternative or why not treat your garden Hedgehogs to some tried and tested Buggy Crunch from the RSPB shop.
 This extra helping hand could well become a life saver.

 The adorable common, or hazel dormouse can be distinguished from other mice by its long, fluffy tail.
 With its name derived from the French word domir, meaning ‘to sleep’ it’s hardly surprising that the dormouse can hibernate for as much as three quarters of a year if the weather is bad.
 They hibernate on the ground, rolled tightly into a ball in a nest of leaves and grass.
 Their body temperature and heart rate are lowered and they become cold to the touch helping them survive by "shutting down" during cold weather, and they can even do this in spring or summer.